Skulsta/cluster_unlabelled_dataset/README.md

 Run the main.py file, and the two visualizations of K-means and GMM will occur in the Sci-View frame.
 Doing this, the specific labelling will be presented in the terminal.

-If you want to run each algorithms alone, comment out the method you don't want to run.
-The gaussian_kmeans_models.py and plot_kmeans_seeds.py needs to be run through the main method to show plot and print to terminal.
+If you want to run each algorithms separately, either comment out the method you don't want to run in the main method or run the python file separately.

 To see how we used Silhouette score analysis and elbow analysis, run silhouette_score_analysis.py and elbow_analysis.py and their results will occur in the terminal and in the Sci-View frame.
 This is done